FFTAI/Wiki-GRx-Deploy/README.md

 ## Change Logs

+- 2024-06-05:
+    - **Fix**: fix the bug calculating the parallel wrist using the wrong joint angles.
+In last version, we use the wrong joint indexes to get the joint angles, which will cause the parallel wrist calculation wrong.
+    - **Update**: update the library files `robot_rcs` and `robot_rcs_gr` to the latest version.
+    - **Update**: allow use `ControlSystem().developer_mode(servo_on=True)` to **servo on/off** the robot at the same time when call the developer mode.
+In default, the robot will servo off when call the developer mode.

 - 2024-05-31:
     - **Fix**: fix the bug of running calibration will cause robot moving crazily.
 Now the robot will not be servo on when running calibration, which will be more safe.
     - **Update**: Now when run into developer mode, the robot will not servo on.
 In the last version, the robot will servo on when call the `ControlSystem().dev_mode()`.